| Interviewing Tips

 - Never bad-mouth past or present employers.

-- Always answer questions fully - no "yes" or "no"
+- Always answer questions fully - no "yes" or "no" answers, but don't volunteer unasked for information.

 - Let the interviewer run the interview.
 Don't take charge.